-The University of Georgia and the University of Florida in Gainesville both offer degree programs related to forestry science.
-Both of these schools offer several specializations of study within the field.
+The University of Georgia, the University of Florida in Gainesville, and Michigan State University all offer degree programs related to forestry science.
+These three schools offer several specializations of study within the field.
 The University of Georgia provides a doctoral degree in forestry and forest resources, while the University of Florida offers undergraduate programs with majors ranging from park recreation to wildlife ecology.
 Michigan State offers undergraduate and graduate programs in the field, as well as a few minors.

 The University of Florida in Gainesville, FL offers five areas of study within its Forest Services and Conservation region.
-The university offers several different majors related to forestry science such as forest resources and conservation, horticultural studies, natural resources and environment, park recreations, plant pathology and wildlife ecology.
-Some of the classes that can be taken cover subjects like dendrology, natural resource sampling, forest economics and silviculture.
+The university offers several different majors related to forestry science such as forest resources and conservation, horticultural studies, natural resources and environment, park recreations, plant pathology, and wildlife ecology.
+Some of the classes that can be taken cover subjects like dendrology, natural resource sampling, forest economics, and silviculture.

 Top Forestry Science Schools